Galtor-program/Galtor-program/README.md

 - 👋 Hi, I’m @Galtor-program
 - 👀 I’m interested in new technologies, programing languagues, coding.
-- 🌱 I’m currently learning mobile programing, using
+- 🌱 I’m currently learning mobile programing, using Switft and Android Studio (java).
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me felipetorog@gmail.com